osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 To use Communities, you must have the necessary entitlements.
 If you cannot access Communities, contact your [account manager](https://customers.osisoft.com/s/contactus "Contact Us").

-When using Communities, you are assigned certain roles that grant levels of permissions.
-For more information, see [Community roles](xref:communityroles).
+When using Communities, you assign certain roles that grant levels of permissions.
+Typically, you assign roles when adding users to a community.
+For more information about possible roles, see [Community roles](xref:communityroles).

-# Share data with a partner
+## Share data with a partner

 The following procedure describes the high-level process needed to share data using Communities.
 The process provides links to the more detailed procedures needed to create a community, populate it with tenants, users, and clients, and then share data.